fafiebig/faf-optim/README.md

 # faf-optim

 Wordpress Plugin for Image Optimization.
-You have to install ImageOptim and OptiPNG on serverside.
+You have to install JPEGOptim and OptiPNG on serverside.

 # Installation